-There will be one final exam in this course.
-The exam will be administered during class.
+There will be one midterm exam and one final exam in this course.
+The exams will be administered during class.
 You will not be allowed to use your notes or book during the exam.

 Late Submission Penalties

 Projects/reports/assignments/homework submitted after the deadline will not be graded and the students will receive a 0 mark.